hakimjonas/rumil/README.md

 ## Requirements

 - Scala 3.7.4 or later
-- Java 11 or later (Java 25 recommended)
+- Java 11 or later (tested with Java 21 and 25)

 ## License